AmritaKaur-08/POWER-BI-DASHBOARDS/README.md

 How to Use
 1. Clone the Repository:
 bash
-Copy code
 git clone https://github.com/AmritaKaur-08/POWER-BI-DASHBOARDS.git
 2. Open the Power BI File:
 Navigate to the Call Center, Customer Retention & Sales Analysis Dashboard.pbix file in the repository and open it using Power BI Desktop.

 3. Connect Data Sources:
 Ensure your data sources are connected correctly as per the data model in Power BI.
+The dashboard requires data from:

+Call Center logs (e.g., call volume, response time, satisfaction scores) Sales records (e.g., revenue, profit, quantity sold, discounts) Customer retention data (e.g., churn rates, retention efforts)
-5. Refresh Data:
+4. Refresh Data:
 Click the Refresh button in Power BI Desktop to load the latest data into the dashboard.

-Setup & Installation
-Prerequisites
-Power BI Desktop: Install Power BI Desktop from here if you haven't already.
-Data Sources: Ensure that the dashboard is connected to the following data:
-Call Center Data
-Sales Data
-Customer Retention Data